Propaganda in Nazi Germany: Films

-The Nazis produced many films to promote their views, using the party's Department of Film for organizing film propaganda.
+The Nazis produced many films to promote their views, using the party's Department of Film for organising film propaganda.
 An estimated 45 million people attended film screenings put on by the NSDAP.
-Reichsamtsleiter Neumann declared that the goal of the Department of Film was not directly political in nature, but was rather to influence the culture, education, and entertainment of the general population.
+Reichsamtsleiter Karl Neumann declared that the goal of the Department of Film was not directly political in nature, but was rather to influence the culture, education, and entertainment of the general population.

 On 22 September 1933, a Department of Film was incorporated into the Chamber of Culture.
 The department controlled the licensing of every film prior to its production.
 Sometimes the government selected the actors for a film, financed the production partially or totally, and granted tax breaks to the producers.
 Awards for "valuable" films would decrease taxes, thus encouraging self-censorship among movie makers.

-Under Goebbels and Hitler, the German film industry became entirely nationalized.
+Under Goebbels and Hitler, the German film industry became entirely nationalised.
 The National Socialist Propaganda Directorate, which Goebbels oversaw, had at its disposal nearly all film agencies in Germany by 1936.
 Occasionally, certain directors such as Wolfgang Liebeneiner were able to bypass Goebbels by providing him with a different version of the film than would be released.
 Such films include those directed by Helmut Käutner: Romanze in Moll (Romance in a Minor Key, 1943), Große Freiheit Nr.
 7 (The Great Freedom, No. 7, 1944), and Unter den Brücken (Under the Bridges, 1945).

-Schools were also provided with motion picture projectors because the film was regarded as particularly appropriate for propagandizing children.
+Schools were also provided with motion picture projectors because the film was regarded as particularly appropriate for propagandising children.
 Films specifically created for schools were termed "military education."